[quem dixere chaos]

 an archaeology of landscapes, mindscapes, and playscapes

-Ambling through the present and past
+Ambling through the present and past with thoughts about the future

 an archaeology of landscapes, mindscapes, and playscapes